huangsam/huangsam/README.md

 I work as a full-time software engineer.

-I use GitHub as a platform to empower developers and for experimenting with the latest tech.
+I use GitHub as a platform to empower developers and to experiment with the latest tech.

 In my spare time: